-Section 5: If any student wishes to have an issue brought up at a Congress meeting, he/she must submit the issue to the President before the agenda is created.
-They may be present to help promote their issue to the Congress.
+Section 5: If any student wishes to have an issue brought up at a Senate meeting, he/she must submit the issue to the President before the agenda is created.
+They may be present to help promote their issue to the Senate.
 The Senate would first hear the issue, as according to the ASB meeting structure.
 (See Article VI, VII, and XI).

-Section 6: A student body member who has requested to be put on the agenda may present his/her proposal during new business.
-A proposal must be passed by a majority of 50% + 1 vote of the Senate and Executive Board, and then be passed by a majority 50% + 1 vote in the House.
+Section 6: A student body member who has requested to be put on the agenda may present his/her non-financial proposal during new business.
+A proposal must be passed by a majority of 50% + 1 vote of the Executive Cabinet, and then the Senate.
+Then must be passed by a majority 50% + 1 vote in the House.